-Critical: The numbers have a comma as a decimal separator.
-If needed, explanation can be found in the definition-tab in the Non-curated Dataset.xlsx file.

 Table 1.
 Example of information of an entry for a RAFT copolymerization of Vinyl Acetate and N-Vinylcaprolactam (line 434 in the cloud_points_data.csv file from Etchenausia et al. https://pubs.acs.org/doi/10.1021/acs.macromol.6b01451).
 Transformed to a long format for better readability.